itsphyre/itsphyre.github.io/README.md

 <br>

-<div class="box"> Greetings My name is Al Majors Jr and i have set up this page to showcase some of my coding
+<div class="box"> Greetings My name is Al Majors Jr and I have set up this page to showcase some of my coding
 <br>
 prowess.
 I wanted to make a portfolio type of page that did not use a template but try to add my own style and vision.
 I will be updating this site every few weeks.
 Feel free to email me its-am@almajors.me</div>